nasa/cumulus-docs/docs/faqs.md

 #### How do I create or edit a collection in Cumulus?

-This can be accomplished via the Dashboard, from the main page (for creating a new collection) or from the collection page (for editing).
+This can be accomplished via the Dashboard, from the main page (for creating a new collection, this'll be implemented in Phase 2) or from the collection page (for editing).

 #### How do I delete granules?